 How familiar are you with the cultural context of intended users?
 Simply being aware of the cultural context is not enough.
 Professionals need more than cultural awareness to systematically address culture in their design practice or design education.
 You need to develop culture-sensitivity: to know what aspects matter, how they matter and how to incorporate these culture- and behaviour-related aspects in the design process and embed them in your design outcomes.

 While there are many methods, tools and techniques to help designers understand individual users, such approaches aim to develop a designer's empathic sensitivity.
 However, design methods that aim to develop sensitivity for a cultural context are limited.

-This course is geared towards design professionals who want to gain practical insights into why culture is relevant for their work and how they can develop their culture-sensitivity.
+This course is geared towards design professionals (in education as well as in practice) who want to gain theory and practical insights into why culture is relevant for their work and how they can develop their culture-sensitivity.
 This course will equip you with tools and approaches that will provide you with a lens to examine cultures of intended users –not only cultures associated to nations or peoples, but also to other social groups (subcultures) and group behaviour, and how you can apply the results to your work.